Disjoint edges in geometric graphs: Proof of Theorem

 Consider two possible cases.

-\textit{Case 1.} Let \( G \) be a locally convex graph.
-Since \( (\sqrt{1+8m}+3)/4\geq 1\), we may assume that \( G \) does not contain vertices of degree 0 or 1; otherwise we can delete such a vertex and use induction on the number of vertices.
-Hence we can apply results of Section~\ref{section:preliminaries}.
-Combining \cref{theorem1corollary} together with \( |DJ(v\ell_v)| \leq m\) and \( |DJ(vr_v)| \leq m \), we obtain
+\textit{Case 1.} Let \( G \) be a pointed graph.
+Since \( (\sqrt{1+8m}+3)/4\geq 1\), we may assume that \( G \) does not contain vertices of degree 0 or 1; otherwise, we can delete such a vertex and use induction on the number of vertices.
+Hence we can apply the results of Section~\ref{section:preliminaries}.
+Combining Corollary~\ref{theorem1corollary} together with \( |DJ(v\ell_v)| \leq m\) and \( |DJ(vr_v)| \leq m \), we obtain

 which finishes the proof of the first case.